blrobin2/blrobin2.github.io/_posts/2023-12-02-dream-scenario.md

 letterboxd_url: https://boxd.it/5fRPKb
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 Paul Matthews is a tenured professor in biology.
 He has a lovely wife and two daughters, all of whom find him perfectly fine.

 Also, he's showing up in people's dreams.

 It starts with a couple of people, but as word spreads, so does his presence in dreams.